 Graduate Statistician (GradStat) is a grade of professional membership of our Society.
 It provides formal recognition of a member’s statistical qualifications.

-- The Graduate Diploma of the Society or the Institute of Statisticians
+3 - the Graduate Diploma of the Society.

-This is a summary of requirements, for full details download the Notes for guidance for applicants for CStat and GradStat (PDF).
+This is a summary of requirements - for full details download the Notes for guidance for GradStat applicants (PDF).